 If you want to educate yourself a bit first, read on.

 People often feel overwhelmed at the prospect of selecting a health insurance plan to supplement their Medicare for one reason: it’s confusing territory.
 But with a little background information and some guidance, you’ll be able to run a Medicare supplement comparison and make an informed decision about which is the right Medicare supplemental plan for you.

 Step 1: Know the Definition of Medigap Insurance.

 Medicare supplemental insurance is commonly referred to as Medigap because it was designed to fill in the gaps left behind by Medicare.
 Medigap is different from Medicare Advantage Plans, which are a way to receive Medicare plus additional benefits.
 Medigap plans were designed to help you pay for things that Medicare does not, such as Medicare coinsurance and copayments or skilled nursing care.
 Medigap plans are sold by private insurance companies, but standardized by the Federal government and they are named for the letters of the alphabet.
-The PDF table below shows a summary of the plans for sale starting on June 1st, 2010.

 Step 2: Set Your Priorities.